cdevents/community/rfc/cdevents-translator.md

 ### Proposed Architecture
 - Various SCM systems can be configured to send events through webhook
-- The event as raw payload will be received by `webhook_cdevents_adapter`
+- The event as raw payload will be received by `webhook-adapter`
-- `webhook_cdevents_adapter` defines an interface, that can be implemented by various SCM systems to translate and send the event.
+- `webhook-adapter` defines an interface, that can be implemented by various SCM systems to translate and send the event.
 - The event received will be mapped and translated to a specific CDEvent type.
 - Then the CDEvent will be send to configured message-broker